JordanAceto/c_bare_metal_pi/README.md

 ### It is hoped that accessing the peripherals in C will aid in understanding and debugging the assembly code.

+### As peripheral modules are added, I'll add simple demos to the Hardware_Demos.h file.
+Then, in main.c, uncomment exactly one of the peripheral demo functions before compiling.

 ### How to use this repo:

 1. Clone a local copy on your machine.